MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > [!NOTE]
 > Support for Windows 10 Team edition on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.

+## Optional: Streamline post-migration deployment with Windows Autopilot and Teams Rooms Auto-Login

+Whether you initiate the migration process manually on a Surface Hub 2S or remotely via Intune, it's advantageous to set the stage for the device to autonomously complete its deployment post-migration, utilizing Windows Autopilot in conjunction with Teams Rooms Auto-Login.
+This approach is particularly beneficial for customers triggering migration remotely, as it facilitates a fully remote, end-to-end process spanning migration to the Teams Rooms on Windows experience to the subsequent deployment within your organization.

+For detailed guidance on enrolling your Surface Hub in Autopilot, see [Deploy Surface Hub 3 with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).

+> [!TIP]
+> For an optimal experience, it's recommended to configure Autopilot before starting the migration process.
+This preparation ensures Autopilot is primed and ready to facilitate deployment when migration is complete.

+For detailed guidance on enrolling your Surface Hub in Autopilot, refer to the documentation: [Deploy Surface Hub 3 with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).

 ## Install Migration Launcher app to trigger a migration

 Choose one of the following options: